Abilene Crime Stoppers, Inc.

-The program over the last Thirty plus years has grown from the basic program serving Abilene, to a very productive and professional program now serving the citizens of Abilene and Taylor County.
+The program over the last forty plus years has grown from the basic program serving Abilene, to a very productive and professional program now serving the citizens of Abilene and Taylor County.

 The Abilene's Crime Stoppers program expanded in August of 1991.
 Abilene High School was the first campus to have a crime stoppers program.
 This established our Scholastic Crime Stoppers program.
 In 1992, Cooper High School joined.
 Then in 1995, the six middle schools were brought under the programs umbrella.
 In 1996 the three special campuses, which at that time were: Project Pass, Houston SAC, and Travis Annex joined the campus programs.
 In 1999, Wylie High School joined crime stoppers and the name A.I.S.D.
 Campus Crime Stoppers was change to Abilene Campus Crime Stoppers to reflect all the schools in the Abilene area.
 In 2002 Wylie Junior High was brought on board.
 Then in 2013 the New Abilene ATEMS High School became the newest campus crime stoppers program.

 Our campus programs, teaches our students responsibility.
 We have a board of directors made up of students from each of the campuses.
 This structure gives our students' ownership in the program, while teaching them how to conduct a board meeting and run a nonprofit organization.
 The student board meets once a month at a central location to conduct the business of their crime stoppers program and once a year they attend a State Crime Stoppers student conference, where they learn and network with students from all over the State on how to better their schools through developing stronger crime stopper programs.